kinkeika/solitaire/README.md

 This is a node.js library for the [Solitaire][spec] cipher.

-**This library has several bugs in keystream generation and is not suitable for production yet.**
+## Work in Progress
+The code is functional but is not very clean.
+A cleaned up verison is coming soon as a 1.0.0

 ## Command line utility